Undergraduate Research Assistantships

 Project Description

-This will be research for credits (BIOG 2990/4990) and the weekly time commitment will be discussed on selection.
-Students will be expected to join the project with the start of the new semester in January and continue through the semester.
+This will be research for credits (BIOG 2990/4990) and a weekly time commitment of minimum 8 hours (2 credits) is required.
+The weekly time commitment can be discussed further on selection.
+Students will be expected to join the project with the start of the new semester in August and continue till the end of the semester.
+Students are encouraged to stay with the project till completion to gain a better research experience.

 How to Apply